adeleke5140/portfolio-v2/src/posts/generics.md

 ---
-title: Breaking down generics with an example
+title: Generics, Generics everywhere.
+Explain generics with an example
 date: '2023-02-17'
 ---